AlamLokesh/SQL/README.md

    - Navigate to Restore options next to General
    - Select all Sections as "Yes"
    - Select Restore
-   - Should say "Restore job created" window
+   - Verify the "Restore job created" window appears

 6. Test the database connection
    - Right click on database and select "Query tool"